catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    dmesg|less
    ```

-   **Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
-One must have Ethernet with the corresponding driver to continue
-     with the installation.
+   <ins>Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
+One must have Ethernet with the corresponding driver to continue 	with the installation.
 The Ethernet hardware is attached to the pci bus.
-To view all the pci devices and their driver attachments.**
+To view all the pci devices and their driver attachments.</in>

    At the command prompt type:
    ```